stathismag/Website/content/english/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Ph.D.
-Student in Accounting and Finance"
+role = "Ph.D. in Accounting and Finance"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.